 By basing project selection on the Risk Mitigation Score, projects that reduce risk to the greatest number of people at the lowest cost will be prioritized.
 Furthermore, because critical lifelines were intrinsic to the calculation of risk as part of the risk assessment, and because of the interdependent nature of critical lifelines, projects that mitigate risk to one (1) or more of the critical lifelines will receive a higher Risk Mitigation Score than those that mitigate risk to only secondary lifelines.
 Applicants can predict their Risk Mitigation Score by utilizing the Risk Assessment Tool.
 Applicants should refer to the Risk-Based Needs Assessment section of the Action Plan for advisory activities to serve mitigation and resilience needs.
-At a high level, mitigation project activities should support:
+At a high level, mitigatation project activities should the Program intends to fund mitigation projects that support:

-- Strengthening of resilience corridors within the Transportation lifeline - Building improvements should incorporate alternative energy technology and equipment, where appropriate, into facilities improved by mitigation dollars.278 Equipment must be permanent in nature and be considered an integral part of the facility. - Improving the resilience of publicly owned Communications lifeline infrastructure, especially communications assets that are needed to facilitate critical response activities.279 Building improvements should consider incorporating redundant communications technology and equipment, where appropriate, into facilities improved by mitigation dollars.
-Equipment must be permanent in nature and be considered an integral part of the facility.
+- Strengthening the resilience of corridors within the transportation lifeline. - Building improvements should incorporate alternative energy technology and equipment, where appropriate, into facilities improved by mitigation dollars.284 Equipment must be permanent in nature and be considered an integral part of the facility. - Improving the resilience of publicly owned Communications lifeline infrastructure, especially communications assets that are needed to facilitate critical response activities.285 Building improvements should consider incorporating redundant communications technology and equipment, where appropriate, into facilities

-278 Projects for alternative energy infrastructure solutions that reduce Puerto Rico's fossil-fuel dependence should apply to the Community Energy and Water Resilience Incentives Program.
+284 Projects for alternative energy infrastructure solutions that reduce Puerto Rico's fossil-fuel dependence should apply to the Community Energy and Water Resilience Incentives Program.

-279 Projects for improvement of privately-owned communications infrastructure should apply to the Economic Development Portfolio for Growth - Mitigation program.
+285 Projects for improvement of privately-owned communications infrastructure should apply to the Economic Development Portfolio for Growth - Mitigation Program.

-- Strengthening, modernizing, replacing, or building water/wastewater infrastructure to withstand high-risk hazardous activity that poses a threat to asset stability in a disaster event. - Improving, expanding, or constructing healthcare and medical facilities to fortify and innovate buildings and permanent equipment. - Improving or fortifying solid waste infrastructure to reduce the risk of health threats associated with landfills overfill and instances of clandestine dump sites that only increase with every hazardous event. - Improving or fortifying Safety and Security lifeline infrastructure supports law enforcement/security, fire service, search and rescue, community safety, etc. upon HUD granting a waiver to allow for CDBG-MIT funds to be used for buildings for the general conduct of government.
+- improved by mitigation dollars.
+Equipment must be permanent in nature and be considered an integral part of the facility. - Strengthening, modernizing, replacing, or building water/wastewater infrastructure to withstand high-risk hazardous activity that poses a threat to asset stability in a disaster event. - Improving, expanding, or constructing healthcare and medical facilities to fortify and innovate buildings and permanent equipment. - Improving or fortifying solid waste infrastructure to reduce the risk of health threats associated with landfills overfill and instances of clandestine dump sites that only increase with every hazardous event. - Improving or fortifying Safety and Security lifeline infrastructure supports law enforcement/security, fire service, search and rescue, community safety, etc. upon HUD granting a waiver to allow for CDBG-MIT funds to be used for buildings for the general conduct of government.